Oregon Advocates for School Trust Lands

 Dues: $1 / year

 The constitutional beneficiaries of the Common School Fund.
 Parents and legal guardians enroll Class A members on their behalf.
-Class A members are eligible to be named as co-plaintiffs in the active litigation.
+Class A members may be eligible to support or participate in the litigation if OASTL's counsel determines a formal role is appropriate.

 Class B